dtsbourg/ML_Cheatsheet/README.md

 * [x] Matrix Factorisation
 * [x] SVD + PCA
 * [x] Neural Nets
-* [ ] Graphical Models
+* [x] Graphical Models\*

-It still needs quite a bit of clean-up, but that will be done once content is all there.
-Feel free to start !
+It still needs quite a bit of clean-up.

+\* Except for Factor Graphs.
+Feel free to add it but I'm skipping ...

 # Contributing